roytang/blog/content/quotes/sig.md

 ---

- How would you know if you won&#x27;t give me some time
+ How would you know if you won't give me some time

- To see if everything were to work out, you&#x27;d be mine
+ To see if everything were to work out, you'd be mine

 ---